Is tackling carbon a solution to tackling poverty?

 The future: The Squad is Coming

 So as the world economy turns more green, it is imperative that the developing world are not left behind yet again.
-Carbon offsetting projects, from the modest to the ambitious, are steps to ensure developing nations can compete in this new green market.
+Sustainable projects, from the modest to the ambitious, are steps to ensure developing nations can compete in this new green market.
 They need the infrastructure, capital and training to move their economies towards alternative energy, recycling and waste reduction.

 The fight against poverty and climate change need not be opposing forces.
 In fact, it can be the exact same fight.